GoogleCloudPlatform/deploymentmanager-samples/examples/v2/htcondor/autoscaler/README.md

 to set up HTCondor in the GCP environment.

-Other dependencies include Python, the googleapiclient and oauth2client for Python.
+Other dependencies include Python, the googleapiclient and oauth2client for Python (installed on the submit node by default).

 Note that the default quota on the number of instances (CPUs) may be too low as set by default.
 The current instance quota can be checked on the quota console page and can be increased by clicking the “Edit Quota” button on that page.

 Access to the Google Cloud Compute Engine API should be enabled.
-Please follow instructions on https://cloud.google.com/apis/docs/enable-disable-apis to enable this API from the management console (note that the GCP installation of the HTCondor cluster does not allow access to the Google API by default.)
+The HTCondor submit node has the API enabled as part of its deployment.
+Please follow instructions on https://cloud.google.com/apis/docs/enable-disable-apis to enable this API from the management console to enable the API for other nodes.

 The script assumes that the Managed Instance Group for the compute nodes is provisioned.
 Make sure that the “Maximum number of instances” parameter is